-Alexandra Billings is an actress, singer, author, teacher and activist.
+Alexandra Billings is an assistant professor of acting at the USC School of Dramatic Arts, as well as an actress, singer, author, teacher and activist.

 Currently, Billings plays Davina on Amazon’s Emmy and Golden Globe Award-winning hit TV show Transparent.
 She has also appeared on How To Get Away With Murder, Grey’s Anatomy and the Amazon series Goliath, starring Billy Bob Thornton.
 In 2005, Billings played Donna, opposite Katherine Heigl, in the ABC film Romy and Michelle: A New Beginning.
 It was the second time a transgender actress played a transgender character in the history of television.
 She’s had guest starring roles on How To Get Away With Murder, Grey’s Anatomy, Eli Stone, E.R., Karen Sisco, Nurses opposite Lynn Redgrave, and playing opposite Dot Jones in the Ryan Murphy pilot Pretty/Handsome, co-starring Blythe Danner and Robert Wagner.
 Her first feature film role as a non-trans character, Valley of Bones, debuted in the fall of 2017.